Lesson 58 of 2244

 - Keep a personal-vs-business firewall: never use the company card for pizza

-Most teen founders under-count their burn because they forget about annual subscriptions and parental 'loans.'
+Most founders under-count burn because they forget annual subscriptions, informal loans, and one-off tool charges.'
 Write every dollar down, even the awkward ones.

 Code example